abboudl/Chik-p/S2-CTF-Services-CTFd/readme.md

 - **LOG_FOLDER**: set the CTFd logging folder inside the container which houses CTFd, Gunicorn, and MySQL logs.
 - **ACCESS_LOG** and **ERROR LOG**: enables the gunicorn access and error logs.
 While these logs are enabled, we choose to ship the Nginx logs to ELK as they are closer to the user.
 - **WORKERS**: set the number of gunicorn workers to 10 .
 This value offers great performance for a CTF with 500-800 participants assuming 2vCPUs and a 12GB of RAM.
-- **REVERSE PROXY**: tell CTFd that it behind a reverse proxy like Nginx.
+- **REVERSE PROXY**: tell CTFd that it is behind a reverse proxy like Nginx.
 - **HTML_SANITIZATION**: turn on HTML sanitization to escape dangerous characters and protect against attacks like XSS.

 ### CTF Data

 Upon launch, CTFd creates a `.data` directory in the project root.
-Most subdirectories of `.data` are configured as bind mounts (under the `volumes` key in docker-compose.
+Most subdirectories of `.data` are configured as bind mounts (under the `volumes` key in docker-compose).
 They expose runtime data inside the CTFd, MariaDB, and MySQL containers to the underlying host.
 Runtime data includes logs, uploads, cached items, etc.

 You can use the `.data` directory to conduct a full restore of CTFd in the event of a disaster.
 As such, it is critical that you create regular backups of this directory.
 An easy way to do this is to schedule a cron job on the CTFd host that creates a backup of this directory evey 2 minutes or so.